Math Club Home

 University of Minnesota Math Club

-The Math Club meets most Thursdays of the semester at 12:20 pm in Vincent 570.
+Math Club meets most Thursdays of the semester at 12:20 pm in Vincent 570.

-The goal of the club is to provide a forum for students to meet and discuss issues of common interest, such as careers in mathematics, research, graduate school, academic concerns, internship opportunities, scholarships, special lectures and summer programs.
+Math Club is open to all undergraduate students in mathematics; students from other programs are also welcome.
+The goal of the club is to provide a forum for students to meet and discuss issues of common interest, such as careers in mathematics, research, graduate school, academic concerns, internship opportunities, scholarships, special lectures, and summer programs.

 The Math Club is very grateful to Professor Willard and Mrs. Jane Miller for their generous donations to promote student activities.